hollowhouseinstitute/Ai_Human_Relations_Datasets/README.md

 - **NonCommercial** — You may not use the material for commercial purposes
 - **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license

-© 2025 Amy Pierce Bui / Temple Codex Institute
+© 2025 Amy Pierce Bui /  Hollow House Institute

 ---

 ## 📎 Citation

 > Bui, A. P. (2025). *AI–Human Relations Dataset v1.1: A longitudinal corpus of emotional, somatic, and relational co-regulation*.
-Temple Codex Institute.
+Hollow House Institute.
 [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)